SHOW SIDEBAR

 bar index

-It is a type that has a bar (scale) instead of numbers that indicate the time.
+This type has bars (scales) instead of numbers indicating the time.

-It is often seen in relatively new pocket watches from the 1950s or later.
+This is often seen on relatively new pocket watches from the 1950s onwards.

 others